 Before beginning a program, students must have a high school diploma or GED; basic knowledge of communications and computers and completion of placement test and developmental courses may be necessary.

 Business Secretary Associate's Degree Programs

 Students in a business secretary program get a solid foundation in all aspects of business including accounting, marketing and management.
 Courses usually provide hands-on experience and incorporate live simulations of administrative tasks.
 In addition to business management knowledge, students might gain technological skills such as database and spreadsheet maintenance.
 Common classroom activities include transcription, proofreading and spreadsheets.
 Students also take general education courses and technical training in computers.
 Courses may include:

 Becoming a secretary is not the only career option available for those holding secretarial degrees or certificates.
 Other options include office assistant, data entry specialist or word processor.
 Secretaries with experience can become office managers or team leaders in fields like transcription, editing and data entry.

 Job Outlook and Salary Information

-According to U.S. Bureau of Labor Statistics data, secretaries and administrative assistants, except legal, medical, and executive, earned an average salary of $35,200 in May 2015.
-These professionals could expect to see a 3% growth in job opportunities between 2014 and 2024, according to the BLS.
+According to U.S. Bureau of Labor Statistics data, secretaries and administrative assistants, except legal, medical, and executive, earned an average salary of $39,180 in May 2019.
+These professionals could expect to see a 7% decline in job opportunities between 2018 and 2028, according to the BLS.

 IAAP (International Association of Administrative Professionals) offers two certifications: Certified Professional Secretary and Certified Administrative Professional.
 Both certifications require passing an exam which evaluates knowledge of management, administration, office systems and office technology.
 Many community colleges offer courses to prepare candidates for the certification exam.
 Students may take courses in management, office administration and office technology and systems.